-The UW Oshkosh Public Administration Department has been offering the on-campus version of the MPA program for 48 years.
-The on-campus MPA offers students with the opportunity to have face-to-face interactions with their peers and instructors, practice teaching and learning, form friendships, and find potential lifelong professional connections.
-Most courses are offered on five Saturdays, other courses (MPA 715 Leadership and Ethics and MPA 734 Applied Economics) are offered in a hybrid format (three Saturdays plus two online sessions) or completely online (MPA 711 Introduction to Public Administration and MPA 780 Capstone Seminar).
-The on-campus MPA program follows high quality, career-oriented curriculum.
+The UW Oshkosh Public Administration Department has been offering the hybrid version of the MPA program for 49 years.
+The hybrid MPA offers students with the opportunity to have face-to-face interactions with their peers and instructors, practice teaching and learning, form friendships, and find potential lifelong professional connections.
+Some courses are offered on five Saturdays, other courses (e.g., MPA 715 Leadership and Ethics and MPA 734 Applied Economics) are offered in a hybrid format (three Saturdays plus two online sessions) or completely online (e.g., MPA 711 Introduction to Public Administration and MPA 780 Capstone Seminar).
+The hybrid MPA program follows high quality, career-oriented curriculum.
 All core courses and most elective courses are taught by tenured or tenure-track faculty members, who embrace a hands-on instructional approach.

 - Manageable Credits: 36 (27 Required Credits | 9 Elective Credits)